eworm-de/routeros-scripts/doc/hotspot-to-wpa.md

 You need a properly configured hotspot on one (open) SSID and a WPA enabled SSID with suffix "`-wpa`".

-Then install the script.
-Depending on whether you use `wifi` package (`/interface/wifi`)or legacy wifi with CAPsMAN (`/caps-man`) you need to install a different script and set it as `on-login` script in hotspot.
+Then install the scripts.
+Depending on whether you use `wifi` package (`/interface/wifi`) or legacy wireless with CAPsMAN (`/caps-man`) you need to install a different set of scripts.
+Then set the `on-login` script in hotspot.

 For `wifi`:

-    $ScriptInstallUpdate hotspot-to-wpa.wifi;
+    $ScriptInstallUpdate hotspot-to-wpa.wifi,hotspot-to-wpa-lease.wifi,dhcpv4-server-lease;
     /ip/hotspot/user/profile/set on-login="hotspot-to-wpa.wifi" [ find ];

 For legacy CAPsMAN:

-    $ScriptInstallUpdate hotspot-to-wpa.capsman;
+    $ScriptInstallUpdate hotspot-to-wpa.wifi,hotspot-to-wpa-lease.capsman,dhcpv4-server-lease;
     /ip/hotspot/user/profile/set on-login="hotspot-to-wpa.capsman" [ find ];

+Finally ad add the lease script your hotspot interfaces' dhcp server.

+    /ip/dhcp-server/set lease-script="dhcpv4-server-lease" hotspot;

 ### Automatic cleanup

-With just `hotspot-to-wpa` installed the mac addresses will last in the access list forever.
+With just the above scripts installed the mac addresses will last in the access list forever.
 Install the optional script for automatic cleanup and add a scheduler.

 For `wifi`:

-    $ScriptInstallUpdate hotspot-to-wpa-cleanup.wifi,dhcpv4-server-lease;
+    $ScriptInstallUpdate hotspot-to-wpa-cleanup.wifi;
     /system/scheduler/add interval=1d name="hotspot-to-wpa-cleanup" on-event="/system/script/run hotspot-to-wpa-cleanup.wifi;" start-time=startup;

 For legacy CAPsMAN:

-    $ScriptInstallUpdate hotspot-to-wpa-cleanup.capsman,dhcpv4-server-lease;
+    $ScriptInstallUpdate hotspot-to-wpa-cleanup.capsman;
     /system/scheduler/add interval=1d name="hotspot-to-wpa-cleanup" on-event="/system/script/run hotspot-to-wpa-cleanup.capsman;" start-time=startup;

 And add the lease script and matcher comment to your wpa interfaces' dhcp